Last updated: 2026-02-08

 What this means for you: Equity remains meaningful for most owners, but buyers are more selective.
 Clean presentation, realistic pricing, and clear HOA and commute communication separate "sold" from "sitting."

-Buyers here don't just buy square footage.
+Buyers here do not just buy square footage.
 They buy golf access, lake and Loop paths, north-side commute positioning, and how your home compares to newer construction farther south.

-- Desert curb appeal: Clean granite, trimmed shrubs, fresh entry paint, working exterior lights.
+- Desert curb appeal: Clean granite, trimmed shrubs, fresh entry paint, and working exterior lights.

-- Loop and lake proximity: Access to walking paths or lake edges appeals to dog owners and runners.
+- Loop and lake proximity: Access to walking paths or lake edges appeals to dog owners, runners, and families.

 - Golf and view lines: Golf-course or partial lake views command premiums when backyards and fence lines are tidy.